 The journal aims to provide an international platform for scientists, researchers and academicians to promote, share and discuss new findings, current issues, and developments in the different areas of food and drug analysis.

-The scope of the Journal includes research on food, drug, herbal medicine, medical device and cosmetics, with emphasis on food bioactives, food analysis, food microbiology, pharmaceutical analysis, herbal medicine analysis and evaluation, pharmacokinetics and toxicology.Article types accepted include review articles, original articles, case reports, and research notes.
+The scope of the Journal includes research on food, drug, herbal medicine, medical device and cosmetics, with emphasis on food bioactives, food analysis, food microbiology, pharmaceutical analysis, herbal medicine analysis and evaluation, pharmacokinetics and toxicology.Types of articles accepted: review articles, original articles, case reports, and research notes.

 The categories of articles that are published in the Journal are listed and described below.
 Please select the category that best describes your paper.
 If your paper does not fall into any of these categories, please contact the Editorial Office.